dineshreddynaredla/react-book-repo/patterns/hooks.md

 - **difficult to test**, stateful logic is all over the place, thus making it difficult to test
 - **classes confuse both people and machines**, you have to understand how `this` works in JavaScript, you have to bind them to event handlers etc.
 The distinction between function and class components in React and when to use each one _leads to disagreements_ and well all know how we can be when we fight for our opinion, spaces vs tabs anyone :)?.
 - **minify issues**, classes present issues for today’s tools, too.
-For example, classes don’t minify very well, and they make hot reloading flaky and unreliable
+For example, classes don’t minify very well, and they make hot reloading flaky and unreliable.
+Some of you might love classes and some of you might think that functions is the only way.
+Regardless of which we can only use certain features in React with classes and if it causes these minify issues we must find a better way.

 ### Selling point of Hooks